 Stowe offers an exceptionally wide range of other sports alongside the key sports, giving everybody the opportunity to take part in an activity they enjoy.

 There is the opportunity to train all year round for athletes that are serious about their Athletics and each athlete will receive an individualised training programme to complement their other sporting commitments for the School.
-In the Lent term athletics is focussed on indoor competitions such as the South of England Championships and London Indoor Games at Lee Valley and the England National Championships in Sheffield.
-In the 2015 indoor season we had athletes competing in the National Combined Events with Octavia Cavil (Fifth Form, Nugent) finishing 9th in the Inter girls.
-Thalia Felton (Lower Sixth, Queen's) and Zoe Pollock (Fourth Form, Nugent) also qualified for the individual National Championships in their first season of indoor competition.
+In the Lent term athletics is focussed on indoor competitions such as the South of England Championships and London Indoor Games at Lee Valley, also the England National Championships in Sheffield.

 In the Summer term we have over a hundred athletes training, which provides a fantastic atmosphere and all our athletes are extremely supportive of one another.
 We compete against other schools during the term including Harrow, Eton, Rugby and Magdalen College.
 We also compete in the English Schools' Track and Field Cup where last year both our Inter boys and girls made the Regional Finals.
 Other competitions include County Championships along with the English Schools.
 In 2015 Octavia Cavil won Gold in the inter girls High Jump and went on to win Silver for England in the SIAB Schools International in Scotland.